 When we visit the Greenbrier, we stay on site the entire time.
 Therefore we have eaten at most of the restaurants there.
 Prime 44 West is a fantastic steak place and the Main Dining Room has fantastic food and service all set in the classic Greenbrier decor!
 I love eating at both of these places.
 Drapers is great for lunch.
 They have this fried green tomato sandwich served with sweet potato fries…yum!
 And the Gourmet Shoppe is a great place to grab a quick breakfast on the go, if you are heading off to the clinic, the spa or the golf course.
 On our last trip, we tried the newest restaurant, In-Fusion.
 It is located inside the casino and for adults only.
 Which is nice if you are wanting a little quiet time from the kids.
 As you can see above it is an asian inspired restaurant.
 The sushi and tempura we very well done.
 For entrees, my husband had the Soy Lacquered Chilean Sea Bass with Kombu Ginger Broth, steamed Leeks and Shiitake; and I had the Lobster Pad Thai with Rice Noodles, Toasted Peanuts, Sprouts, Cabbage, Chillies and Fresh Lime.
 His was amazing, my was just okay.
 Not sure why I didn’t love it, but I didn’t.
 It seemed too peanutty for my taste.
 But I was not disappointed for long, because we ordered desert and it was unlike anything I have ever tasted, in the most excellent of ways!
 It was chocolate “bamboo” with nuts and basil ice cream!
 Yes, basil ice cream!
 One of the best things I have ever tasted in my life.
 I could have eaten a gallon of it!
 I hope they never take this off the menu.

 Every night in the casino there is a champagne toast and the “Greenbrier waltz” under the gazebo.
-It was so lovely, I took this little video for you.
-Imagine sipping your champagne, watching this and dreaming of traveling back in time.
+It was so lovely.
+Imagine sipping your champagne and dreaming of traveling back in time.
 That is what the Greenbrier does for you.
 One of my favorite places ever!